Burdekin Falls Dam

-The Burdekin Dam, officially the Burdekin Falls Dam, is a concrete gravity dam with an uncontrolled spillway across the Burdekin River, located south west of Ayr, and Home Hill in North Queensland, Australia.
-Built for the purpose of irrigation, the reservoir is called Lake Dalrymple.
-Burdekin Dam is managed by SunWater.
+The Burdekin Falls Dam, also known as the Burdekin Dam, is a concrete gravity dam with an uncontrolled spillway across the Burdekin River in the Whitsunday Region, Queensland, Australia.
+Built for the purpose of irrigation, the reservoir is called Lake Dalrymple, and is on the boundary of the Whitsunday Region and the Charters Towers Region.
+Burdekin Falls Dam is managed by SunWater.
 Water from the reservoir is also used to replenish downstream aquifers.